 Research interns are active participants in major research programs at the NRL.
 They will conduct “hands-on” laboratory research using state-of-the-art equipment, working a minimum of 40 hours per week under the guidance of senior NRL staff.

 Each intern will be assigned a mentor who will provide a 10-week planned research outline of assignments and expectations.
 In addition to conducting scientific research, the interns are provided the opportunity to attend scientific and skill-set seminars on topics including laboratory safety, ethics in science and engineering, graduate school site visits, job-search and interviewing skills and resume writing.
-These and other weekend activities are arranged by program Directors to promote team building and networking amongst peers.
+These and other weekend activities are arranged by Program Directors to promote team building and networking among peers.

 A paid stipend, travel and housing accommodations are provided, if needed, through the program.
 Click here for more information.

 Internships are awarded competitively to students who have completed at least one year of undergraduate training in science, mathematics or engineering.
 Preference is given to students planning careers in science, technology, engineering and mathematics (STEM) disciplines.
 This program is not intended for pre-meds.
 Prior laboratory experience is desirable.
-Candidates must be U.S. citizens or have permanent residency, fluent in English and be enrolled at a Historically Black College or University, Minority Serving Institution or Tribal College or University.
+Candidates must be U.S. citizens or have permanent residency, be fluent in English and be enrolled at a Historically Black College or University, Minority Serving Institution or Tribal College or University.